Frequently Asked Questions About Our Austin Acupuncture Services

 Acupuncture stimulates the body's mechanisms for healing itself.
 The insertion of hair-fine needles just under the skin at specific points enhances blood flow while triggering the release of endorphins and cortisol, the body's natural pain relievers and healers.

 Does Acupuncture Hurt?

-My insurance does not include acupuncture and traditional medicine.
-What can I do to get coverage?
+My insurance doesn't cover acupuncture and traditional medicine.
+What should I do?

 Vote with your wallet!
 Remember that insurance companies are brokers for specific policies, so it's in their best interests to provide consumers with what consumers want.
 Let your voice be heard – tell your insurance company to add this coverage to your policy if they expect to keep your business.
 Also, don't accept a policy that covers only acupuncture provided by a medical doctor.
 (Texas doesn't even require doctors to have acupuncture training in order to prescribe this form of therapy!)
 Insist on a Texas-licensed acupuncturist with the requisite 1800+ hours of training.
 Your health deserves no less!